cpurcell31/cpurcell31.github.io/_posts/2021-07-20-tryhackme-hacked.markdown

 	Victim IP: 192.168.0.115

 Since the port 21 its safe to assume that the answer is FTP but let's keep looking to see if that changes.
-Also take note of how many different TCP handshakes the attacker begins (shown by different port numbers).
+Also take note of how many different TCP handshakes the attacker begins (shown by different source port numbers).

 ![Jenny](/assets/THM-h4cked/user-THM-h4.png)